campbell184/Project/README.md

 # Models
 We used the following models:
-- Deep Q-Network
+- Deep Q-Network.
-- Advantage Actor Critic
+- Advantage Actor Critic.

-Deep Q-Network is a function approximation method which learns the Value function while Advantage Actor Critic is a policy gradinet method which learns the policy directly instead of the value function.
+Deep Q-Network is a function approximation method which learns the Value function while Advantage Actor Critic is a policy gradient method which learns the policy directly instead of the value function.
 After the experimentation phase, we learned that Advantage Actor Critic performed better than the Deep Q-Network.

 # Running
 The models were run in [[google colab](https://colab.research.google.com/)].
 In order to run notebooks: